 Does this mean a million thread count will be like sleeping on a cloud?
 Not exactly.

-may be softer but anything above is only going to provide you with a bigger hole
+According to Consumer Reports a thread count of 200 is fine and a 400 thread may be softer but anything above is only going to provide you with a bigger hole in your wallet.

-manufacturers have elected to not only count the thread, but the plies, the fiber that makes up the
+It is impossible to fit that many threads into a square inch, not without using some creative counting that is.
+In the battle for market dominance some manufacturers have elected to not only count the thread, but the plies, the fiber that makes up the thread.

-misrepresenting thread counts but was able to settle for refunds, discounts, and gift cards.
-The
+The big guys can't, but everyone else can.
+Bed Bath & Beyond actually got sued for misrepresenting thread counts but was able to settle for refunds, discounts, and gift cards.

 * see also pima/supima cotton